 If you want to store the syrup in the fridge, just let it cool completely, pour the cooled syrup into bottles or sterilized canning jars, and then store it in the fridge.
 The syrup will keep in the fridge for several months.

-- Select crabapples that are fully ripe, as they will have more flavor.
+- Select crabapples that are fully ripe, as they will have the most flavor.

 - If possible, try using a mix of different types of crabapples to add extra flavor to the syrup.